Inbreeding: Effects

 Inbreeding increases homozygosity, which can increase the chances of the expression of deleterious or beneficial recessive alleles and therefore has the potential to either decrease or increase the fitness of the offspring.
 Depending on the rate of inbreeding, natural selection may still be able to eliminate deleterious alleles.
 With continuous inbreeding, genetic variation is lost and homozygosity is increased, enabling the expression of recessive deleterious alleles in homozygotes.
 The coefficient of inbreeding, or the degree of inbreeding in an individual, is an estimate of the percent of homozygous alleles in the overall genome.
 The more biologically related the parents are, the greater the coefficient of inbreeding, since their genomes have many similarities already.
 This overall homozygosity becomes an issue when there are deleterious recessive alleles in the gene pool of the family.
 By pairing chromosomes of similar genomes, the chance for these recessive alleles to pair and become homozygous greatly increases, leading to offspring with autosomal recessive disorders.
 However, these deleterious effects are common for very close relatives but not for those related on the 3rd cousin or greater level, who exhibit increased fitness.

 Inbreeding is especially problematic in small populations where the genetic variation is already limited.
 By inbreeding, individuals are further decreasing genetic variation by increasing homozygosity in the genomes of their offspring.
 Thus, the likelihood of deleterious recessive alleles to pair is significantly higher in a small inbreeding population than in a larger inbreeding population.

 The fitness consequences of consanguineous mating have been studied since their scientific recognition by Charles Darwin in 1839.
 Some of the most harmful effects known from such breeding includes its effects on the mortality rate as well as on the general health of the offspring.
 Since the 1960s, there have been many studies to support such debilitating effects on the human organism.
 Specifically, inbreeding has been found to decrease fertility as a direct result of increasing homozygosity of deleterious recessive alleles.
 Fetuses produced by inbreeding also face a greater risk of spontaneous abortions due to inherent complications in development.
 Among mothers who experience stillbirths and early infant deaths, those that are inbreeding have a significantly higher chance of reaching repeated results with future offspring.
 Additionally, consanguineous parents possess a high risk of premature birth and producing underweight and undersized infants.
 Viable inbred offspring are also likely to be inflicted with physical deformities and genetically inherited diseases.
-Studies have confirmed an increase in several genetic disorders due to inbreeding such as blindness, hearing loss, neonatal diabetes, limb malformations, disorders of sex development, schizophrenia and several others.
-Moreover, there is an increased risk for congenital heart disease depending on the inbreeding coefficient (See coefficient of inbreeding) of the offspring, with significant risk accompanied by an F =.125 or higher.
+Studies have confirmed an increase in several genetic disorders due to inbreeding such as blindness, hearing loss, neonatal diabetes, limb malformations, disorders of sex development, and several others.
+Moreover, there is an increased risk for congenital heart disease depending on the inbreeding coefficient of the offspring, with significant risk when F = 0.125 or higher.